History Files

 53 - 52 BC

 The Catavellauni are not mentioned by Julius Caesar in his Gallic Wars.
-Despite the later importance of their Catuvellauni cousins in Britain, the Continental Catavellauni appear to be relatively insignificant.
-They are probably lumped together with the Remi in any references that involve them, and are similarly restrained by Roman garrisons from taking part in the general Gaulish rebellion of Vercingetorix.
+Despite the later importance of their Catuvellauni cousins in Britain, the continental Catavellauni appear to be relatively insignificant.
+They are probably lumped together with the Remi in any references which involve them, and are similarly restrained by Roman garrisons from taking part in the general Gaulish rebellion of Vercingetorix.

 AD 273